NiklasJordan/NiklasJordan/README.md

 Here are some points about me:
 - 🌱 I’m currently learning advanced Python programming with data.
 - 👯 I’m looking to collaborate on technology that help humans in crisis situations.
-- 💬 Ask me about natural disasters, Earth sciences,
+- 💬 Ask me about Earth sciences and open technology.
 - 😄 Pronouns: he/him

 ## Find me around the web 🌎: